elastic/integrations/packages/ded/docs/README.md

 When querying the destination index (`ml_network_ded-<VERSION>`) for network logs, we advise using the alias for the destination index (`ml_network_ded.all`).
 In the event that the underlying package is upgraded, the alias will aid in maintaining the previous findings.

+## Customize Data Exfiltration Detection Transform

-To customize the filters in the Data Exfiltration transform, follow the below steps.
+To customize filters in the Data Exfiltration Detection transform, follow the below steps.
 You can use these instructions to add or remove filters for fields such as `process.name`, `source.ip`, `destination.ip`, and others.
 1. Go to **Stack Management > Data > Transforms > `logs-ded.pivot_transform-default-<FLEET-TRANSFORM-VERSION>`**.
 1. Click on the **Actions** bar at the far right of the transform and select the **Clone** option.
 ![Data Exfiltration Detection Rules](../img/ded_transform_1.png)